Table of contents

 Complete guide to IT asset recovery and disposition in 2025

 Managing end-of-life IT equipment is becoming necessary as businesses grow more distributed and device-dependent.
-According to Transparency Market Research, the global IT asset disposition (ITAD) market is projected to reach $34.6 billion by 2031, driven by rising concerns over data security and sustainable disposal.
+The global IT Asset Disposition (ITAD) market is projected to reach $31.7 billion by 2031, driven by growing concerns over data security and the need for sustainable disposal.

-IT asset recovery after an employee leaves is a critical part of this process.
-It ensures that equipment is retrieved, data is securely wiped, and devices are either reused, resold, or recycled compliantly and cost-effectively.
+IT asset recovery when an employee leaves is part of this process.
+It ensures that equipment is retrieved, data is wiped, and devices are reused, resold, or recycled in a compliant and cost-effective manner.
 Done right, it reduces risk, protects sensitive data, and maximizes the value of your technology investments.

 Want to see how easy it is to offboard an employee and recover IT assets with the GroWrk platform?
 Try the product tour below!